What is a Solution?

 - While if the distribution is non-uniform, the mixture is called a heterogeneous mixture.

 A solution is a homogeneous mixture of two or more components.
-Let’s learn more about solutions, its properties, how to find a concentration of solutions.
+Let’s learn more about solutions, their properties, and how to find a concentration of solutions.

 The Concentration of a Solution

 The amount of solute in a given solution is called the concentration of a solution.
 The proportion of solute and solvent in solutions is not even.
 Depending upon the proportion of solute, a solution can be: